Updated April 2, 2020

 Keeping your pricing competitive and your property rented can be tough if you're not local.
 Rentometer can help you keep tabs on realty trends in the area and make sure you're listing at prices that are competitive, but reasonable for the area.

 Checking in regularly and inspecting your property can be tough when it's remote, but it's an important part of building trust between you and your tenants.
 Make regularly scheduled visits a part of running your business.

 If you are self-managing and don't have the time for in-person visits, consider finding a local handyman you trust and hire him to do a walkthrough at the time you schedule with your tenants.
 This will keep you from having to be there in person.

 During strange times, like social distancing due to the coronavirus, you can ask tenants to jump on Facetime, Facebook Live, or another video calling app like Zoom or Skype and doing a walkthrough over the phone or computer.
 This will give you an idea of what kind of shape the unit is in and your tenants will know you are concerned about them and the property.

 Look for things like excessive wear and tear on appliances and general cleanliness, and check that your tenant is handling any basic maintenance that falls under their responsibility.
 You should also ask if there's anything the tenant needs or if they have any questions—it's nice to know the property owner cares!

-As an extra perk, these trips are tax deductible as business expenses, so you can write them off and save some money too.
+As an extra perk, these trips are tax-deductible as business expenses, so you can write them off and save some money too.
 Also, check into necessary communication tools like a new phone or laptop as a deductible business expense.